lukesmallman1993/Guess-What-Trivia/README.md

 ### **User Stories Testing**
 1. As a user, I would like to easily navigate through the game without getting confused.
- - As a user they can navigate through the app without getting confused.
+ - To achieve this I have ensured that the navigation throughout the app is accesible therefore ensuring that the users don't get confused.
- - All buttons are easily readable and nothing is clashed with eachother.
+ - All buttons are easily readable and the colour scheme I have used compliments each other.
- - They can navigate back to the home page without re-freshing the page.
+ - The users can navigate back to the home page using the 'home' button without re-freshing the page.
- - They know exactly what button to press as all buttons are labeled.
+ - All buttons are clearly labeled therefore the user will know what buttons to use for what.
+E.g. pressing 'play game' button will start the game.

 2. As a user, I would like the game to be responsive so that it can be played on different devices.
  - The game has been tested on multiple platforms and there where no problems on each of them.